getsentry/rfcs/text/0091-ci-upload-tokens.md

 1. Overwrites: DSNs are public and so someone who wants to disrupt a customer would be able to disrupt their processing by uploading invalid source maps or other broken files to a customer.
-2. DNSs do not have enough routing information: while a DSN encodes some information, it's only possible to go from a DSN to the ingestion system but not the API layer.
+2. DSNs do not have enough routing information: while a DSN encodes some information, it's only possible to go from a DSN to the ingestion system but not the API layer.
 A system could be added to relay to resolve the slugs and API URLs underpinning a DSN, but would reveal previously private information (the slugs) and requires a pre-flight to relay before making